Visit the institution website for COVID‑19 updates

-Architecture MArch at The Bartlett is a leading professionally-accredited architecture programme, which allows students to develop an advanced understanding about what architecture is and what it could be.
+Architecture MArch at The Bartlett is a leading professionally-accredited architecture programme that allows students to develop an advanced understanding of what architecture is and what it could be.

 Architecture MArch at The Bartlett sees students taking speculative risks with ground-breaking ideas, testing the boundaries of what architecture is and how it is defined.

-The Bartlett School of Architecture enjoys an unrivalled reputation within the UK's architecture industry, having been voted the best architecture school by the Architects' Journal AJ100 for sixteen consecutive years.
+The Bartlett School of Architecture enjoys an unrivalled reputation within the UK's architecture industry, having been voted the best architecture school by the Architects' Journal AJ100 for seventeen consecutive years.
 Our students enjoy networking opportunities, including Open Crits and the annual Summer Show of student work, to which influencers and industry leaders are invited.

-The school also enjoys an exceptional international reputation and is currently ranked first in the world by the QS World University Rankings by Subject 2019.
+The school also enjoys an exceptional international reputation and is currently ranked first in the UK by the QS World University Rankings by Subject 2020.

-Architecture MArch is taught in the school's impressive Bloomsbury home - 22 Gordon Street in Central London, embedded within the cultural and creative hub of London.
+Architecture MArch is taught in the school's impressive Bloomsbury home - 22 Gordon Street in Bloomsbury, the cultural and creative hub of central London.
 Students not only enjoy the school's studio spaces and culture, but also workshop and fabrication facilities unrivalled within London.